 – SLPs work with regional and school-based staff to develop both classroom-based and individual speech-language programming for students.

 • The emphasis for speech-language services is on early intervention.
 S-LPs may provide direct or indirect service depending on the student’s communication and learning needs.

 • The selection of students for direct therapy is dependent on a number of variables including the type and severity of the student’s communication needs and the availability of support at home and at school for the student.

 • Consultation (indirect) service may take a variety of forms: participation on Student Planning Teams, team teaching, providing home programs, providing training and professional development to teachers and teacher assistants, and collaboration with outside agencies.

 Types of speech-language disorders include:

-Students may be referred for speech-language services by teachers, parents, or outside agencies through their school based Program Planning team.
-They may be identified prior to school entry through preschool S-LP services from Nova Scotia Hearing and Speech Centres.
-Referrals are received through the school based team at the student’s school.
+S-LPs work with assigned schools on an itinerant basis.
+Students may be referred for speech-language services by teachers, parents, or outside agencies through their school based Teaching Support Team.
+They may be identified prior to school entry through preschool SLP services from Nova Scotia Hearing and Speech Centres.
+Referrals are received through the school team at the student’s school.
 For all ages parent consent is required prior to service.

 To contact an SLP please contact the student’s school.